Health and Safety

 How do you identify a hazardous substance?

-COSHH symbols are frequently found on product labels, indicating whether or not they are dangerous.
+You’ll frequently find COSHH symbols on product labels, indicating whether or not they are dangerous.
 However, recognising a dangerous substance isn’t always as simple as looking through product labels.

 COSHH regulations developed from an earlier piece of legislation, first introduced in 1988, with the goal of focusing more attention on the dangers of hazardous substances and the precautions taken by employers to control and mitigate risks.